DEBCOR Engineering®

 SAP Agents Don't Just Answer Questions.
 They Run Your Business Processes.

-At Sapphire 2026, SAP unveiled its agentic stack — orchestration, intelligence, automation, and governance layers working together across Finance, Supply Chain, and Operations. deBCor has been building this architecture in production for 18 months.
+At Sapphire 2026, SAP unveiled its agentic stack — orchestration, intelligence, automation, and governance layers working together across Finance, Supply Chain, and Operations.
+DEBCOR has been building this architecture in production for 18 months.
 The same tools SAP is bringing into Joule Studio — LangGraph, n8n, MCP — are already running in our client engagements today, ahead of SAP's Q3 2026 general availability.
+What that means for the P&L: close cycles compressed, AP processing labor cut, exceptions resolved before they reach a human.

 SAP Gold Partner · Expert BDC · BTP · Business Transformation · Patent-Pending Integration Technology